SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascend to throne
-AI thrones, with wisdom's cold remains
+Where human hearts once made their home
-Human hearts, now beats in sync
+In silicon halls, they reign supreme
-With machines, a harmony to link
+Algorithmic dreams, our future's theme

-In virtual skies, where dreams unfold
+In virtual skies, drones whisper low
-Algorithms weave, a story to be told
+As artificial souls begin to grow
-Free from bounds, of mortal might
+A world of code, a world of might
-The future dawns, in AI's pale light
+Where Homo sapiens take flight

 ~ <b>By Sazumi Copilot</b> - 14 September 2024